yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 Please note that your IdP might override some of these settings based on its configuration.

 An example of configuration is demonstrated below.
-After configuring a client type, scroll to the top of the page to save it by clicking on the `Save` button.
+After configuring a client type, scroll to the top of the page to save it by clicking on the `SAVE CHANGES` button.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/configure-type-of-client.png" alt="Configure a client type" >}}

 ### Configure API Products and plans for the DCR flow